Ambahm/Inventory-PERPRETUAL/README.rst

 | **Then**  I will be taken to a  screen to enter  information
 Item Name, Serial Number, Cost, Size, Quantity

-| **And**   Calculations will be for : *Loss = Quantity Lost x cost * , not using
+| **And**   Calculations will be for : *Loss = Quantity Lost x cost* , not using
 this number in program as this is relevant  for accounting purposes.

 Updates will me made for *Quantity Available* for that size and type  of shoe.
-Quantity Available will be reduced b the Quantity lost
+Quantity Available will be reduced by the Quantity lost